Ynfuien/MineflayerChatBot/README.md

   - chat
   - sending commands
   - tab completion
+  - up/down arrows function for before used commands
 - Almost all configurable (If not all, code is open source, so play with it!)

 ### In project are used packages: